RadicalZephyr/radicalzephyr.github.io/content/posts/drafts/how-to-plan-a-trajectory.md

 direction and I don't want to get into normalizing vectors because it isn't important.

+## 3D Printing Overview

+Going from a concept to finished 3D printed part require four basic steps.

+1. Modeling - I don't know anything about this, go learn Blender or Maya or Rhino or SketchUp or whatever 3D modeling program you happen to like.

+2. Slicing - I know more about this.
+It takes a 3D model and "slices" it into layers.
+2D printers typically print in lines back and forth moving across the page.
+3D printers print in layers vertically going from bottom to top of the part.

+3. Printing

+4. what's the fourth step? why did I say four. that's nonsense.

+## Super High Level Overview Without Any Math and Barely Any Physics

 ### Self-Notes - REMOVE BEFORE PUBLISHING